slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On generosity and incentives

 <!--
-+ naval@X -- Use money to reward the best, not to motivate the rest.
+> *"Use money to reward the best, not to motivate the rest."  -- naval@X* -->
--->

 > *"No one has ever become poor by giving."